 About the role:

-They are seeking a Principal Environmental Health Officer to lead and manage the Environmental Protection team.
+Our client are seeking a Principal Environmental Health Officer to lead and manage the Environmental Protection team.
 You will be responsible for providing an effective and comprehensive, customer-focused service in accordance with legislation and agreed service standards acting as lead officer for Environmental Protection (environmental/animal activities permits, air quality, community protection, noise and other statutory nuisance, national assistance funerals, bathing water quality, contaminated land, pest control, found dogs, and planning/licensing consultations) matters.

 You must possess an in-depth understanding of the effective application of related legislation and enforcement processes and be qualified, as a minimum, to the equivalent of Environmental Health Officer level – ideally you will be a member of the CIEH.
 In addition, you will hold and ILM level 5 or equivalent qualification in management or have equivalent experience.
-Recent experience of delivering a similar service; managing and motivating a team; and reviewing, developing, implementing and monitoring environmental health policy and strategy are also essential.
+Recent experience of delivering a similar service; managing and motivating a team; and reviewing, developing, implementing, and monitoring environmental health policy and strategy are also essential.
 You will also be adept at utilising technology for service delivery and able to make timely and confident decisions on complex matters as well as having excellent communication and influencing skills.

-- Assist in the management of the Environmental Health services to ensure that statutory obligations are met and positive action is taken to meet the priorities.
+Assist in the management of the Environmental Health services to ensure that statutory obligations are met, and positive action is taken to meet the priorities.
 The Principal EHO is responsible for protecting and improving public health in the following areas of professional activity:

 - To provide day to day operational control of the team along with any contractors or consultants engaged for the time being.
 To ensure the effective and efficient delivery of the relevant statutory, non-statutory and advisory functions of the Commercial Premises Team.